-5.1.
-Any relevant agreements and regulations containing information c) legal, economic and social consequences of the transfer;

-2.2. such information written notice shall be given to the trade union and/or the employees' representatives with at least 30 days prior to the transfer date.
-2.3. if at the level of the purchaser, there are no trade unions/elected employees' representatives, and the employees refuse to elect a representative, the purchaser shall grant to each of its employees the information written notice indicated under point 2.1 above.
-2.4. any amendments to the existing organization chart, incorporating the new job positions and/or employees transferred to it as a result of the transfer.
-3. Inform / Notify 3.1.
-The purchaser shall inform/notify the trade union and/or the employees' representatives under the form indicated above in point 2.1.
-4. Consult 4.1.
-In the event that the purchaser envisages measures with respect to its employees, the purchaser shall consult with the employees' representatives for the purposes of reqching an agreement in this respect, with at least 30 days prior to the transfer.
-5. Implement 5.1.
-The registration in the electronic registry of employees of the new employment relationships as a result of the transfer.
-5.2.
-Although not expressly provided under the current labour legislation, it is the common practice for the purchaser to submit to the labour authorities an information notification including (I) information with respect to the transfer of employees, (II) an excerpt of the business transfer agreement evidencing the transfer of the relevant employees and (III) a list with all individual employment agreements subject to the transfer.
+- c) legal, economic and social consequences of the transfer; - d) the measures envisaged in relation to employees; - e) work conditions. - 2.2.
+Such written notice shall be given to the trade union and/or the employees' representatives with at least 30 days prior to the transfer date. - 2.3.
+If, at the level of the purchaser, there are no trade unions/elected employees' representatives, and the employees refuse to elect a representative, the purchaser shall grant to each of its employees the information written notice indicated under Point 2.1 above. - 2.4.
+Any amendments to the existing organization chart, incorporating the new job positions and/or employees transferred to it as a result of the transfer. - 3.1.
+The purchaser shall inform/notify the trade union and/or the employees' representatives under the form indicated above in Point 2.1. - 4.1.
+In the event that the purchaser envisages measures with respect to its employees, the purchaser shall consult with the employees' representatives for the purposes of reaching an agreement in this respect, at least 30 days prior to the transfer. - 5.1.
+Perform the registration in the electronic registry of employees (REVISAL) of the new employment relationships as a result of the transfer. - 5.2.
+Although not expressly provided under the current labour legislation, it is the common practice for the purchaser to submit to the labour authorities an information notification including: (I) information with respect to the transfer of employees; (II) an excerpt of the business transfer agreement evidencing the transfer of the relevant employees; and (III) a list with all individual employment agreements subject to the transfer. - 5.3.
+Update the internal regulations and organisational chart, where necessary, and ensure that all employees (both existing and transferred) are informed of and acknowledge such updated regulations. - 5.4.
+Maintain the application of the provisions of the collective labour agreement at the seller's level, for the duration of its validity, as they apply to the transferred employees.
+However, if provisions of the purchaser's collective labour agreement are more favorable, such provisions shall also apply in relation to the transferred employees.